The Vayus and the Chakra System

 Chakras are dense areas of pranic energy; each one represents a stage of our human evolution and forms a very important part of who we are.

-Each chakra also influences different physical functions and emotional behaviours.
+Each chakra influences different physical functions and emotional behaviours.

 Starting from the base of the spine the seven main Chakras are as follows Muladhara (the base chakra), Svadisthana (the abdominal chakra), Manipura (the solar plexus), Anahata (the heart chakra), Vishuddha (the throat chakra), Ajna (the eyebrow centre or the third eye) and Sahasrara (the crown chakra).

-Knowing the location of each chakra and discovering how each of the five major prana vayus flow, the link between the Vayus and the Chakras is more obvious...
+Knowing the location of each chakra and discovering how each of the five major prana vayus flow, the link between the Vayus and the Chakras becomes more apparent.